sudosoph/docs/content/topic-guides/basic-configuration.md

 ---
 title: Quick Configuration
-description: How to use section.io toggles to update your Varnish Cache and modsecurity configurations.
+description: How to use Section toggles to update your Varnish Cache and modsecurity configurations.
 keywords: website performance, page speed, webpage speed, website security, varnish, VCL, modsecurity, CDN configuration
 aliases:
   - /basic-configuration/

 ---

-To make it easy to get started configuring your reverse proxies, section.io offers a few basic confguration options for [Varnish](#varnish) and [Modsecurity](#modsecurity).
+To make it easy to get started configuring your reverse proxies, Section offers a few basic confguration options for [Varnish](#varnish) and [Modsecurity](#modsecurity).
 Check out our guide on [Advanced Configuration](/docs/topic-guides/advanced-config/) for more advanced configuration topics.

 ## Varnish